-Mergers and Acquisitions Lead Consultant at Waterstons
+Principal Fellow of Higher Education Academy and Mergers and Acquisitions Lead Consultant at Waterstons

 After CIO roles in manufacturing, retail, local government and higher education, Steve now runs the mergers and acquisitions practice for business and technology consultancy Waterstons Ltd. He’s recently worked as acting CIO for an international company alongside his M&A responsibilities.
 While at a large university, Steve was the first IT professional to be awarded the Principal Fellowship of the Higher Education Academy, thanks to his work on breaking down the barriers to online learning.

 In his talk titled ‘A cross-sector perspective on digital, tech, education and business’.
 Steve will take us on a reflective journey through the impact of technology on society, influenced by his work across multiple sectors.
 Majoring on how we equip graduates to succeed in the digital age, he’ll touch on digital disruption in a range of sectors, and set the tone for the wide-ranging conference to come.
 Will AI cause job losses or job enrichment?
 How should organisations engage with technology?
 And there might be jokes…

 Foundation Dean, Swinburne Law School